offen/docker-volume-backup/docs/reference/index.md

 ########### GOOGLE DRIVE STORAGE

 # The JSON credentials for a Google service account with access to Google Drive.
-The value should be the path to a json file.
+# The value should be the path to a json file you mounted into the container.
+#
-# Example: '/creds/google-credentials.json'
+# Example:
+# docker run [...] \
+#    -v ./credentials.json:/creds/google-credentials.json \
+#    -e GOOGLE_DRIVE_CREDENTIALS_JSON=/creds/google-credentials.json
 #
 # GOOGLE_DRIVE_CREDENTIALS_JSON=""